-Many modern fridges, fridge freezers and freezers are noisy compared with older appliances.
+Many modern fridges, fridge freezers and freezers are noisy compared with older ones.
 Strange gurgling noises and the sound of moving liquid can be heard as the gases are pumped around the system.
 Some of the noises come from fans (which switch on and off) to blow cold air around.

 You should get used to the sounds that your appliance makes quite quickly although it is possible for some sounds to change as temperatures get hotter or colder in the room.
 So for example a different noise could start up in winter, or in summer as it works harder to keep things cool.
 Generally speaking though you should usually pay attention to new sounds in case they are an indication of a fault.